This post helps us understand what transitive and intransitive verbs in English are, and how to use them correctly in a sentence.

 Study the following examples using transitive verbs:

 - I love my friends. (object = my friends)

-- I will call the students in the morning. (object = the students)
+- I will burn the papers in some time. (object = the papers)

 - He studied Botany for 3 years. (object = Botany)

 - Jon and I bought a house last week. (object = a house)